bigdevwhale/marat555.github.io/_posts/2020-04-04-software-development-best-practices.md

 add_to_popular_list: true
 ---

-Well-written project is more stable, easier to maintain, more enjoyable to work.
-In the following post, we will discuss some best practices that will make your project take your project to a new level.
+A well-written project is more stable, easier to maintain, more enjoyable to work with.
+In the following post, we will discuss some best practices that will allow you to take your project to a new level.

 {% include figure.html path=page.thumbnail_path %}